Juandré Kruger: Northampton Saints

 Kruger then made the move to Northampton Saints.
-He enjoyed a successful partnership with Carlos Ignacio Fernández Lobbe.
+He enjoyed a successful partnership with Ignacio Fernández Lobbe.
 In his first season at the club, he won the ECC.
 In his second and final season, he featured in the Heineken Cup, played in a Guinness Premiership Semi Final and won the Anglo-Welsh Cup.

 Return to The Bulls

 Kruger re-joined the Blue Bulls in 2010.